Poupachef/jobs/README.md

-# Poupachef
+# Cayena

-> Here at Poupachef we are designing the future of food procurement - and we strongly believe that this task goes by empowering small restaurant owners and scanning the current food service environment.
+> Here at Cayena we are designing the future of food procurement - and we strongly believe that this task goes by empowering small restaurant owners and scanning the current food service environment.